 Other basics are to install anti-malware software on the computer or devices that support it (in March 2015 we provided details about detecting and avoiding malware) and enable the firewall on each computer.

-If you run a business, pay particular attention to our “Security Check on First Friday of Each Quarter” post with IT security audit suggestions.
-Computers connected to the company network and allowed to access the internet should be running the latest operating system (OS); Windows-based computers should be running Windows 10 and Macs should be running OS X El Capitan.
+If you run a business, pay particular attention computers that are connected to the company network and allowed to access the internet should be running the latest operating system (OS); Windows-based computers should be running Windows 10 and Macs should be running OS X El Capitan.
 A connected computer running an earlier version of either operating system can be easily compromised to expose sensitive company information (and probably already has).
-Older Windows machines can be upgraded for free, with no Windows license fee, until July 29, 2016.

 A modern OS allows you to encrypt your local hard drive(s) and other storage devices such as USB sticks and SD cards.
 Even if someone steals your hard drive or portable storage drive, they can’t read the information on it unless they have the encryption key.